bjpop/gurita/docsrc/command_line_syntax.rst

    * - Command
      - Description
    * - :doc:`in <in>`
-     - Read CSV/TSV data from a named input file
+     - Read CSV/TSV data from a named input file or standard input
    * - :doc:`out <out>`
-     - Write the current dataset to a file in CSV/TSV format
+     - Write data to a file or standard output in CSV/TSV format
-   * - :doc:`stdin <stdin>`
-     - Read a CSV/TSV file from standard input
-   * - :doc:`stdout <stdout>`
-     - Print the current dataset to the standard output in CSV/TSV format

 Plotting commands
 =================